 Often, property owners try to find ways in which an accident victim was at fault.
 This is because your damages may be reduced by your percentage of fault under the doctrine of comparative negligence.
 For example, a jury might find you comparatively negligent if you were not looking where you were going or if you saw the hazardous condition in advance but went toward it anyway.

 Get Advice from a Knowledgeable Folsom Personal Injury Attorney

 Slip and fall accidents can result in serious injuries.
 It is important to retain an experienced California premises liability attorney before you talk to the property owner’s insurer.
 Our principal, Travis G. Black, used to work in the insurance industry and can put his insights to work for you.
 If you were hurt in a slip and fall accident in a parking lot or a similar situation, call our California personal injury lawyers.
 We provide knowledgeable legal counsel from our Folsom office.
-To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation, call Travis G. Black, Inc. at 916-962-2896.